Towards Understanding Steering Strength: Theoretical Framework

 \begin{assumption}[Dependence and concept association] For a fixed $z$, we assume that $p(z \mid \cbf_j)$ can only take two values: if $\cbf_j$ and $z$ belong to the same concept, then $p(z \mid \cbf_j)=a_z$, and otherwise $p(z \mid \cbf_j)=b_z$, with $1>a_z > b_z>0$. \end{assumption}

 Simply put, the next-token probabilities $p(z \mid \cbf_j)$ depend on the contexts only through their concepts, and not on the specific tokens composing $\cbf_j$: if $z$ belongs to the same concept as $\cbf_j$, then the probability of observing $\cbf_j$ followed by $z$ in the training data is given by $a_z$, and $b_z$ otherwise.
-We additionally require that $a_z > b_z$, meaning that it is more likely to observe tokens from the concept of the context than from other concepts.
-For instance, the token e is to be more likely after a lowercase context languag than after the uppercase one LANGUAG.
-We refer to Fig.~\ref{fig:dataset} for an illustration.
-For simplicity of exposition, $a_z$ does not depend on $\cbf_j$; a more general setting is given in App.~\ref{app:more-results-math}.
+We additionally require that $a_z > b_z$, meaning that a token is more likely when the context's concept matches that token's concept than when it does not.
+For instance, the token e is to be more likely after the lowercase context languag than after the uppercase one LANGUAG.
+We refer to Figure~\ref{fig:dataset} for an illustration.
+For simplicity of exposition, $a_z$ does not depend on $\cbf_j$; a more general setting is given in Appendix~\ref{app:more-results-math}.

-\subsection{Model and activation steering}
+\subsection{Model and Activation Steering}

-We study activation steering on a model widely used in the neural collapse literature, the \emph{Unconstrained Features Model} \citep[UFM, Def.~1 in][]{zhao2024implicit}, adapted from~\citep{mixon_et_al_2022,fang_et_al_2021}, where embeddings are optimized directly as free variables rather than being constrained by a specific network architecture.
-Recall that $\{(\cbf_i, z_i)\}_{i \in [n]}$ is the dataset of Sec.~\ref{subsec:dataset}.
+We study activation steering on a model widely used in the neural collapse literature, the \emph{Unconstrained Features Model} \citep[UFM, Definition~1 in][]{zhao2024implicit}, adapted from~\citep{mixon_et_al_2022,fang_et_al_2021}, where embeddings are optimized directly as free variables rather than being constrained by a specific network architecture.
+Recall that $\{(\cbf_i, z_i)\}_{i \in [n]}$ is the dataset of Section~\ref{subsec:dataset}.
 We let $\{\cbf_j\}_{j=1}^m \subset \{\cbf_i\}_{i=1}^n$ denote the $m$ \textbf{distinct contexts} (\emph{i.e.}, we keep one copy of each unique context and index them by $j\in[m]$).
 We define the UFM on the distinct contexts of the dataset, as in~\citet{thrampoulidis2024implicit}, so that the model predicts next-token distributions only for these contexts.

 \begin{definition}[Unconstrained Features Model] The UFM $f_\theta~:~\{\cbf_j\}_{j \in [m]} \to \Reals^V$ with parameters $\theta = (\Wbf, \Hbf)$ is defined as

 where $\Wbf \in \Reals^{V \times d}$ is the decoder matrix, $\Hbf \defeq (\hbf_1, \ldots, \hbf_m) \in \Reals^{d \times m}$ is the context-embedding matrix with $\hbf_j \in \Reals^d$ the embedding of context $\cbf_j$. \end{definition}